VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 write data to the same VictoriaMetrics instance.
 These vmagent or Prometheus instances must have identical `external_labels` section in their configs, so they write data to the same time series.
 See also [how to set up multiple vmagent instances for scraping the same targets](https://docs.victoriametrics.com/vmagent.html#scraping-big-number-of-targets).

-It is recommended passing different `-promscrape.cluster.name` values to HA paris of `vmagent` instances, so the de-duplication consistently leaves samples for one `vmagent` instance and removes duplicate samples from other `vmagent` instances.
+It is recommended passing different `-promscrape.cluster.name` values to HA pairs of `vmagent` instances, so the de-duplication consistently leaves samples for one `vmagent` instance and removes duplicate samples from other `vmagent` instances.
 See [these docs](https://docs.victoriametrics.com/vmagent.html#high-availability) for details.

 ## Storage